 Frank Sommers: What are I/O channels, and what new channel features do you provide in JSR 203?

-channels, the I/O is done with byte buffers.
-Byte buffers offer the
+case of channels, the I/O is done with byte buffers.
+Byte buffers

 The other big difference between sockets and channels is that the latter can be configured to be non-blocking and thus allowing for event-driven designs.
 That provides a much more scalable way to develop servers than the old, one thread-per-socket model does.